Mani007/cfundamentals/README.md

 > **continue;** // statement is used to just break out of the loop to next iteration by skipping some statements of the codes inside the loops.
 > **break;** // statement can be used to break out of the loops and switch cases

 ### Goto statement
+This statement is mainly used if we want to break multiple loops with single statements
 > goto; // used for jumpuing statements   AVOID using it as it causes confusion in c code execution